barrolskii/single-header-libs/dynamic-array/README.md

 ## Quick Start

-Copy file_utils.h into your project and include it like this:
+Copy dynamic_array.h into your project and include it like this:

 ``` c
 #define DYNAMIC_ARRAY_IMPLEMENTATION